 A deep-fried banana fritters/pazham pori is easily available in small tea shops around Kerala and border areas.

-From the Malabar region of North Kerala, Unnakaya is a rich and heavy snack made by mashing ripe bananas, flattening into patties and then filling it with a mixture of grated coconut and jaggery.
+From the Malabar region of North Kerala, Unnakaya is a rich and heavy snack made by mashing ripe bananas, flattening them into patties and then filling them with a mixture of grated coconut and jaggery.

 Kappa /tapioca is a staple food along with boiled rice in Kerala.
 Many recipes are available using tapioca roots.
 They are boiled, shredded and boiled and served as it is and with curries to complete the meal.